Noah Syndergaard has a partially torn lat muscle with no timetable for return

 We all know what happened next.
 Syndergaard allowed five runs in the first inning of Sunday’s game against the Washington Nationals, and left after facing one batter in the second.
 In the post-game interview, Alderson offered up no explanation for why he and the Mets brass decided to let Syndergaard pitch based only on Syndergaard’s assessment of his own health.
 It’s safe to say that they’re probably regretting that decision now.

 There is literally no silver lining here.
 It’s a nightmare scenario for Noah Syndergaard, the Mets, and Mets fans.
-But even during a period when it feels like everything is going wrong for the Mets, this incident sticks out as especially painful because it feels like it could have been prevented.
+But even during a period when it feels like everything is going wrong for the Mets, this incident sticks out as especially painful because it could have been prevented.
 If the Mets had stood firm and told Syndergaard that he wouldn’t pitch without an MRI no matter how great he felt, the last 24 hours would look a lot different.

 But there’s no going back.
 All the Mets can do is hope Syndergaard heals well, and try to move on without him.